Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 - SARSA is an on-policy method, and Q-Learning is a off-policy method.
 - Q-Learning chooses action at state $s$ following the behavior policy, whereas it updates the Q function assuming we are taking action that maximize $Q(s',a)$.
 - Another way of understanding Q-Learning is by reference to the *Bellman optimality equation*.
-The learned action-value function, $Q$, directly approximates the optimal action-value function $Q_*​$, independent of the policy being followed.
+The learned action-value function, $Q$, directly approximates the optimal action-value function $Q_*$, independent of the policy being followed.
 - Q-Learning learns the optimal policy (by greedy policy) even when actions are selected according to a more exploratory or even random policy.
 - If we change the update rule in Q-Learning to following, we get method call expected-SARSA.